In 2021, tuition for full-time students at Musicians Institute was $24,525 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Musicians Institute undergrads use financial aid to help pay for school.
-In 2021, 460 of the 1,337 undergrads enrolled received financial aid.
-Musicians Institute meets 40 percent of the demonstrated financial need for undergraduates.
+The majority of Musicians Institute undergrads use financial aid to to cover the cost of tuition.
+In 2022, 460 of the 714 undergrads enrolled received financial aid.
+Musicians Institute meets 40% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,100 a year.
-Around 42 percent of Musicians Institute undergrads take out student loans to cover any remaining costs.
+Around 42% of Musicians Institute undergrads take out student loans to cover any remaining costs.
 Musicians Institute graduates who have student loans graduate with an average of $14,000 of student loan debt.

 |Most Common Loans for Musicians Institute Students|